jmoggridge/tyrosine_recombinases_and_RIT_elements/README.md

      - this is causing wrong proteins to be joined by id....
      - **TODO** need to fix this in script somewhere

+Genbank issues for P2_A5 / P2_rit_finder:
+  - 20 nuc ids simply didn't return any results `missing_results.rds`

-#### Monday, July 19th
+#### Monday & Tuesday, July 19-20th

+- Reran rit_finder with looser filters & parser fix:
+  - any three integrases in a row
+  - then filter out any with weird distances / orientations in  A6

 **Continuing with P2_A6** - looking at putative RIT elements extracted in P2_A5
  - Confirm DNA sequences make sense...
-BLAST 'em
+BLAST 'em - yes, match GB records
- - Check whether protein sequences are linked
+ - Check whether protein sequences are linked (no they aren't.)
+   - Get protein sequences from ? gbk again?
+   - orient proteins data to match p1-3

  - EDA for basic things:
    - element lengths, overlaps, protein lengths

-Genbank issues for P2_A5 / P2_rit_finder:
-  - 20 nuc ids simply didn't return any results `missing_results.rds`
+ - Upstream + downstream seq for TR finding.

+ - Unique DNA sequences...
+ - DNA sequences for alignment & clustering

 ### TO DO